-Why Smart Building Security is More Important Than Ever?
+Why Smart Home Security is More Important Than Ever?

-Smart Building security has become more critical than ever as buildings become increasingly connected and reliant on digital infrastructure.
+Smart building security has become more critical as buildings grow more connected and reliant on digital infrastructure.
+Likewise, smart home security is essential for protecting residential IoT systems, smart appliances, and home networks.
 Industry 4.0 has driven the convergence of IT and OT environments, integrating IoT devices, AI, and automation into building management.
 While these innovations enhance operational efficiency and safety, they also introduce significant cybersecurity risks.

-Connected buildings rely on real-time data to manage HVAC systems, lighting, security cameras, and access control, but each connected device also opens the door to potential cyber threats.
-While this digital transformation creates new capabilities, it also expands the attack surface.
-A solid smart building cybersecurity strategy is essential to protect both people and infrastructure.
+Connected buildings and homes rely on real-time data to manage HVAC systems, lighting, cameras, and access control.
+However, each connected system opens the door to potential cyber threats.
+Therefore, a solid smart building security strategy is essential for enterprises, while smart home security protects residential networks.

-A major threat to smart building security is the lack of visibility into connected hardware assets.
-With countless IoT, IT, and OT devices integrated into modern building systems, organizations often struggle to identify and monitor every device on the network.
-This blind spot creates opportunities for unauthorized or rogue devices to infiltrate the environment undetected.
+A major threat to smart building security is the lack of visibility into connected assets.
+With countless IoT, IT, and OT systems integrated into modern building operations, organizations often struggle to identify and monitor every asset on the network.
+These blind spots create opportunities for rogue systems to infiltrate networks undetected.
+As noted in Gov Info Security’s article on smart building risks, unmanaged or unknown devices are one of the most common entry points for attackers.

 Traditional security tools fall short at this level.
 That’s where Sepio stands out, by providing Layer 1 visibility through hardware fingerprinting technology.
-This enables real-time identification of all connected devices, whether managed, unmanaged, or hidden, offering a critical first step in closing security gaps and defending against hardware-based threats.
+Moreover, this enables real-time identification of all connected devices, whether managed, unmanaged, or hidden, offering a critical first step in closing security gaps and defending against hardware-based threats.
+For additional guidance on securing interconnected systems, see CISA’s Best Practices for Smart Cities.

 Using advanced hardware fingerprinting technology and a proprietary machine learning algorithm, Sepio identifies all IT, OT, and IoT assets, whether managed, unmanaged, or hidden.
 This real-time asset discovery helps organizations establish an accurate hardware inventory, which seamlessly integrates with their Configuration Management Database (CMDB) for automated asset management.

-With complete asset visibility, enterprises can detect unauthorized hardware, enforce security policies, and mitigate risks before they impact operations, vital components of any smart building solutions strategy or smart building software platform.
+With complete asset visibility, enterprises can detect unauthorized hardware, enforce security policies, and mitigate risks.
+As a result, both enterprises and residential users benefit from stronger smart building security and smart home security platforms.

-Zero Trust Hardware Access for Smart Building Cybersecurity
+Zero Trust Hardware Access for Smart Building and Smart Home Security

 Leveraging Layer 1 visibility enables Sepio to safeguard network integrity by offering greater control over all hardware assets through its Hardware Access Control feature.
 The system administrator defines a set of hardware access policies for the system to enforce based on a device’s digital fingerprint and associated risk, further enhancing smart building cybersecurity.